chainsapm/chainsapm/README.md

 2. Set the following environment variable
   - COR_PROFILER=**{41DB4CB9-F3A1-44B2-87DC-52BF4E8E8EB2}**
 3. Create the *C:\logfiles\* directory
-  - The application **WILL FAIL** if you do not.
+  - ~The application **WILL FAIL** if you do not.~
 4. Press F5 or Select Build -> Debug
-  - The solution is set to run the HelloWorldTestHarness.exe when using Debug
+  - The solution is set to run the HelloWorldTestHarness.exe when using Debug or Release
   - The solution is set to run the Websites and Webservices when using DebugMVC

 **NOTE** You can have both the 32bit and 64bit versions of the DLL registered at the same time.
 If you're not seeing expected results make sure you are rebuilding the proper bitness version.